Magnetism in GemstonesAn Effective Tool and Method for Gem Identification

 Garnets are some of the most magnetic gemstones, and magnetic testing gives us rare insights into the world of Garnets, revealing how the different species and varieties of Garnet are related.
 For most people, the term Garnet brings to mind a dark red gem, but Garnets are in fact a diverse group of gemstones, with more species and color varieties than any other type of transparent gemstone.

-There are 15 species of natural Garnet recognized by mineralogists, but most are of little interest to gemologists.
+There are now over 20 species of natural Garnet recognized by mineralogists, but most are of little interest to gemologists.
 Only 6 Garnet species produce gem-quality crystals that are fashioned into gemstones.
 These are Almandine, Pyrope, Spessartine, Grossular, Andradite and Uvarovite.
 Almandine, a red to purplish red gem, is the most common species.
 Gem-quality Uvarovite is mainly found as in druse form (clusters of tiny green crystals), and Uvarovite jewelry is fashioned from druse slabs.

 Grossular Garnet Cubic Crystal from Canada